 Meaning

-In the quote “Every man hath a general desire of his own happiness and likewise a variety of particular affections, passions, and appetites to particular external objects.,” the emphasis is on happiness.
-It highlights the thought that happiness is found in simple moments while implying that happiness is shaped by mindset.
+The message behind “Every man hath a general desire of his own happiness and likewise a variety of particular affections, passions, and appetites to particular external objects.” revolves around happiness.
+It suggests that happiness is found in simple moments, making it relatable to many people's experiences.

 Theme